AIBTC Working Group

 Available extensions include:

-• DAO Charter: On-chain organizational constitution
+• DAO Charter: Mission and values / On-chain organizational constitution

 Proposal System

-All proposals follow a lifecycle of creation, voting, conclusion, and execution.
+• Follow a lifecycle of creation, voting, conclusion, and execution.

 Tools and Interaction